 William K. Lieberman is the current Vice Chair of the Commission, and he was appointed to serve as a Commissioner in July 2010.
 Mr. Lieberman previously served as Chair of the Commission from January 2011 until January 2015.
 Mr. Lieberman has been President of The Lieberman Companies, an insurance and pension provider, since 2003.
 He serves on the board of AMPCO Pittsburgh.
 A graduate of The Pennsylvania State University, he is a University of Pittsburgh Trustee and former Chair of the Manchester-Bidwell Corp., Pittsburgh, Pennsylvania.
-He was reappointed to serve as a Commissioner in January 2015.
-Mr. Lieberman received a unanimous recommendation for confirmation by the Senate Transportation Committee in April 2015 and was confirmed in May 2015 by the Senate.
-His term expired in May 2019; however, under the provisions of Act 89, Mr. Lieberman continues to serve as a Commissioner and as Vice Chair of the Commission.
+Mr. Lieberman was re-nominated to serve as a Commissioner by Governor Tom Wolf and his renomination to serve another four-year term as a Commissioner was unanimously confirmed by the Senate in November 2019.
+His term expires in November 2023.